YES, natural alternatives to Botox and other salon treatments DO exist! And they’re cheaper and safer, too

 At the time, she didn’t, so she created one: VTOX.

-This Botox alternative contains natural neuro-peptides and algae which surround the muscles with proteins to block the skin from contracting strongly around muscles, whilst still allowing for some movement.
+This Botox alternative contains natural neuropeptides and algae, which surround the muscles with proteins to block the skin from contracting strongly around muscles, whilst still allowing for some movement.
 Apparently, when the algae extract is combined with other ingredients, the skin around it will appear more youthful, without seeming to be ‘frozen’.

-Rather than being injected by a needle, VTOX is absorbed directly by the skin, and is so safe, it can be bought online and used at home.
-For more information, please click here.
+Rather than being injected by a needle, VTOX is absorbed directly by the skin, and is so safe, it can be bought online and easily used at home.

 Restylane is commonly used to increase lip volume.
 This injectable gel is made from hyaluronic acid, and is also used to smooth fine lines, and restore the contours in the jawline and chin.
 Priced similarly to Botox and injected with an even larger needle, side effects can include swelling, itching, discolouration, and tenderness at the injection sites.

 Instead, for temporarily naturally plump lips, try this.

 - Pour a tiny amount of peppermint oil or cinnamon powder into a small bowl

 - Dip a water-dampened cotton swab into the powder